zerkz/mcp/README.md

 - Granular access control with org allow-listing.
 - Modular tool architecture for easy extensibility.

+NOTE: The Salesforce MCP Server is available as a developer preview.
+The integration isn’t generally available unless or until Salesforce announces its general availability in documentation or in press releases or public statements.
+All commands, parameters, and other features are subject to change or deprecation at any time, with or without notice.
+Don't implement functionality developed with these commands or tools.

 Note: The Salesforce MCP Server is currently in early development.
 As we continue to enhance and refine the implementation, the available functionality and tools may evolve.
 We welcome feedback and contributions to help shape the future of this project.

 ### Security Features

-The Salesforce MCP Server was designed with security as a top priority:
+The Salesforce MCP Server was designed with security as a top priority.

 - **Uses TypeScript libraries directly**

-  - Greatly decreases the size of the MCP Server
+  - Greatly decreases the size of the MCP Server.
-  - Significantly reduces the risk of remote code execution (RCE)
+  - Significantly reduces the risk of remote code execution (RCE).

 - **No secrets needed in configuration**

-  - Eliminates the risk of plain text secret exposure
+  - Eliminates the risk of plain text secret exposure.
-  - Accesses pre-existing (encrypted) auth files on the user's machine
+  - Accesses pre-existing (encrypted) auth files on the user's machine.
-  - Implements allowlisting for auth info key/values to prevent sensitive data exposure
+  - Implements allowlisting for auth info key/values to prevent sensitive data exposure.

 - **No secrets exposed via MCP tools**

-  - Prevents other tools from accessing unencrypted tokens
+  - Prevents other tools from accessing unencrypted tokens.
-  - Tools pass usernames around instead of tokens
+  - Tools pass usernames around instead of tokens.

 - **Granular access control**

-  - MCP Server can only access auth info for orgs that have been explicitly allowlisted
+  - MCP Server can only access auth info for orgs that have been explicitly allowlisted.
-  - Users specify allowed orgs when starting the server
+  - Users specify allowed orgs when starting the server.

 ## Get Started Using VS Code as the Client